britzl/defold-orthographic/README.md

 * ```top``` (number) - Number of pixels above the camera

 #### camera.sceen_to_world(camera_id, x, y, [z])
 Convert screen coordinates to world coordinates, based on the projection of the camera.
-Only available on the camera module.

 **PARAMETERS**
 * ```camera_id``` (hash|url)